 About the Prize

-The Rogers Writers’ Trust Fiction Prize recognizes Canadian writers of exceptional talent for the year's best novel or short-story collection.
-The winner, selected by a three-member, independent judging panel.
-The 2015 winner will be announced on November 3 at the Writers’ Trust Awards event.
+The Rogers Writers’ Trust Fiction Prize recognizes Canadian writers of exceptional talent for the year's best novel or short-story collection as selected by a three-member, independent judging panel.
+The 2015 winner will be announced on November 3 at the Writers’ Trust Awards.

 About the Sponsor